developer-log/blog/README.md

 - English;
 - Belarusian;
 - Korean;
+- Kazakhstan;

 ### Adaptive 🤳
 - **Minimal Value**: 400px;
 - **Maximum value**: 2048px;

+For adaptive layout we use sass mixins, they are defined in `styles/prebuild/breakpoint.scss`.

+Blog also have a dark theme.
+Mixin for dark theme is defined in `styles/prebuild/theme.scss`.
 #### Conventions
 1. We're building mobile-first layout
 2. We're using `from-{breakpoint}` mixin, it's located in [`styles/prebuild/breakpoint.scss`](styles/prebuild/breakpoint.scss)